Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 House Rules

-The golden rule: One box per cat, plus one extra.
+The 2021 AAHA/AAFP Feline Life Stage Guidelines put it plainly: one box per cat, plus one extra, distributed across different quiet locations around the house.
 If you have two cats, you need three boxes.
 End of story.

 Where to Put the Box